pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/01_Inheritance.md

 the attributes directly, you will not get the inherited values.

 > **Bear in mind**
-> The complex data type field collections do not support inheritance.
+> The complex data type field collections does not support inheritance.

 ## Parent Class - Class Inheritance